 Slade built a fine young side, aided by loan signings and got his reward at the end of the 2013-14 season when the O's reached the play-offs.
 Peterborough United were dispatched to set up a Wembley final against Rotherham United.
 Orient led 2-0 at half time thanks to strikes from Moses Odubajo and Dean Cox but the Yorkshiremen drew level and eventually won promotion in a penalty shoot out.

 Hearn sold the club in the summer of 2014 to Italian businessman Francesco Becchetti.
 Within a couple of months Slade departed to take up the managerial reigns at Cardiff City with Mauro Milenese and then Fabio Liverani failing in the hot seat.
 Liverani was dismissed in May 2015 with the club relegated to the bottom tier.

-Leyton Orient FC will play in Football League Two in the 2015-16 season.
+Leyton Orient FC will play in the National League in the 2017-18 season.